chunyulin/hpc_snippet/mpi4py/README.md

 # Quick start of mpi4py with HDF5 on T3

-## Setup your virtual env on T3 from existing python installation
+## Prepare your virtual env on T3 from existing python installation
 ```
 module load biology/Python/3.9.5
 python3 -m venv ~/sandbox